 We collect and process certain non-personally identifiable technical and diagnostic data to enhance security, maintain functionality, and resolve errors.

-Users may explicitly authorize our add-ons to integrate with third-party services, resulting in data transmission.
+Users may explicitly authorize our apps to integrate with third-party services, resulting in data transmission.
 This may occur in the following ways:

-OAuth Authorization – You initiate an OAuth flow to grant our add-ons permission to process your third-party data, enabling integration and functionality.
+OAuth Authorization – You initiate an OAuth flow to grant our apps permission to process your third-party data, enabling integration and functionality.

-Credential-Based Access – You provide API keys, tokens, or security credentials stored within your Google account, allowing our add-ons to interact with third-party services.
+Credential-Based Access – You provide API keys, tokens, or security credentials stored within your Google account, allowing our apps to interact with third-party services.

 Our website uses cookies from Google to provide services and analyze traffic.
 Information about your use of the site is shared with Google.
 When visiting the website, you have the option to Accept or Reject cookies.